 - Hiking pole: There’s lots of loose gravel and a few technically difficult sections that hiking poles make much easier.

 - Water: Always bring water when you’re hiking Pincushion.
 It’s a pretty exposed and tiring trail and you’ll get thirsty very quickly!
 I recommend a 3+ L hydration pack in your backpack because you’re more likely to stay properly hydrated that way than by using a water bottle.

 - Picnic: The summit is a great place to refuel with a picnic.
-Some of my favourite snacks are the RX Chocolate Sea Salt, Clif Bar White Chocolate Macadamia Nut, and my very own Coconut Hemp Protein bars.
+Some of my favourite snacks are the RX Chocolate Sea Salt bar and the Clif Bar White Chocolate Macadamia Nut.

 Pincushion Mountain is one of Peachland’s hidden treasures!
 It’s a mildly challenging hike with a steady ascent almost the entire trail.
 Plus, the panoramic views of Okanagan Lake make this hike one you don’t want to miss out on.